canemdormienti/Opencore-Opencanopy-Themes/README.md

  - https://www.this-is-cool.co.uk/the-science-fiction-art-of-andrew-collins/
  - https://www.this-is-cool.co.uk/the-stunning-sci-fi-art-of-stefan-morrell/

-  >>The copyright and credits belongs to the respective owners/designers of the logos, pictures, background images, icons and other elements used in this themes.
+  >>The COPYRIGHT and CREDITS belongs to the respective owners/designers of the logos, pictures, background images, icons and other elements used in this themes.
 I' am NOT affiliated in any way with "CD Projekt Red" or his subsidiaries.

 Thank's to https://github.com/chris1111 for https://github.com/chris1111/OpenCanopy-Generator and https://github.com/chris1111/Background-Resizer.
 Those save A LOT of work...